Watergate complex: Approval controversies

-With the support of the NCPC, SGI dug in its heels: It declared it was not interested in developing the unsightly, abandoned commercial site unless its basic curvilinear design (now called "Watergate Towne") was approved, and it lobbied DCZC commissioners in late May, lecturing them on the District's architectural heritage and the beauty of modern architecture.
+With the support of the NCPC, SGI remained resolute: It declared it was not interested in developing the unsightly, abandoned commercial site unless its basic curvilinear design (now called "Watergate Towne") was approved, and it lobbied DCZC commissioners in late May, lecturing them on the District's architectural heritage and the beauty of modern architecture.
 SGI officials also lobbied the USCFA.
 Meanwhile, White House staff made it known that the Kennedy administration wanted the height of the complex lowered to 90 ft.
 Three key staff were opposed to the project on height grounds: Arthur M. Schlesinger, Jr., Special Assistant to the President; August Heckscher III, Special Consultant on the Arts; and William Walton, a Kennedy family confidant.
 The three briefed President John F. Kennedy on the issue, but it was not clear who made the decision to request the height reduction or who made the request public.
 The White House announcement surprised many, and offended federal and city planners, who saw it as presidential interference in their activities.

 SGI's chief architect, Gábor Ács, and Watergate chief architect Luigi Moretti flew to New York City on May 17 and defended the complex's design in a three-hour meeting with USCFA members.
 SGI agreed to shrink three of the planned buildings in the development to 13 stories (112 ft), with the remaining building rising to 130 ft.
 SGI also agreed to add more open space by reducing the size of the Watergate to 1.73 e6sqft from 1.911 e6sqft and by reorienting or re-siting some of the buildings.
 The USCFA gave its assent to the revised construction plan on May 28, the White House withdrew its objections, and the DCZC gave its final approval on July 13.
 The final plan broke one building into two, creating five rather than four construction projects.
 Moretti later admitted he probably would have lowered the height of the buildings anyway, and thought that the approval process had gone relatively smoothly.
 Construction was expected to begin in spring 1963 and last five years.